An essential item for every bathroom, clever towels storage ideas will always need to be integrated into a bathroom design.

 A towel ladder can add both practicality and style to your bathroom space.
 A modern storage solution that reinvents a classic design, a towel ladder can store multiple towels, as well as other accessories such as dressing gowns and toiletries.

 Often crafted from wood, a free-standing ladder can add a subtle statement to you bathroom, as well as adding inviting texture and warmth.
+What's more, a towel ladder can allow your towels to dry thoroughly, allowing you to use your towels correctly.

-In this bathroom space by Neptune (opens in new tab), the wooden ladder creates a beautiful contrast with the gray tiles, but is united with the light wood countertop on the basin.
+In this bathroom space by Neptune, the wooden ladder creates a beautiful contrast with the gray tiles, but is united with the light wood countertop on the basin.
 Offering practical storage for the white towels, the ladder is a versatile addition to this relaxed, calming bathroom space.

 9. Add texture with woven wicker baskets